 It's hard to beat Truman State University if you want to study General Agriculture.
 Students who enjoy a more slow-paced life will treasure the school's location in the little town of Kirksville, Missouri.

 With 86.2% of the teachers being full time, students are sure to get plenty of face time with professors.The typical scholarship awarded to freshmen is $5,710 with 98.0% of freshmen getting some form of scholarship.
-Take a deeper dive to see how well Truman State ranks in other categories.
+See every one of Truman State University's rankings to learn more.

 Western Illinois University is among your best bets if you want to study General Agriculture.
 Graduates of the agriculture program make an average of $35,651 for their early career and $65,387 in their mid career.
 This is an exceptional selection for students who opt for the style of a quaint college town.